min2ha/ukwa-site/content/target/41256/index.en.md

   "start_date": "2016-05-19T10:00:00Z"
 }

-# Financial Times: Forget the EU, Britons are really concerned about BBC recipes.

 An article about the public outrage to the news that the BBC was going to cut the BBC Recipes website.